Writers in the Mountains

 According to Ev Ellsworth: “As some famous writer said, ‘the difference between fact and fiction is that fiction makes sense.’
 I agree – and, would add that I write to make sense of my life.”

 Ev Ellsworth is currently bringing her philosophy, her expertise and her supportive approach to her role as leader of the Writer’s Circle – one of WIM’s (Writers in the Mountains) most popular venues for writers.
-The Writer’s Circle meets on the second and fourth Thursday of every month, from 10 am to 12 noon (with the exception of holidays and inclement weather) at the Fairview Library conference room in Margaretville.
+The Writer’s Circle meets on the second and fourth Friday of every month, from 10 am to 12 noon (with the exception of holidays and inclement weather) at the Roxbury Library on Main Street in Roxbury.

 Free will donation is appreciated